 The depth profile of hardness of before and after implantation was shown in Fig. 2.
 In order to remove the indentation size effect, Nix-Gao model was applied for the results.
 The square of nanoindentation hardness plotted against the reciprocal of indentation depth (1/h) to compare with the Nix-Gao model was also shown in Fig. 2.
-Unimplanted pure Fe showed a good linearity, and the bulk hardness $H_0$ , which is the square root of the intercept value, was estimated at 1.2 GPa.
-However, in the case of the sample heat treated after He implantation, the plots showed linearity over an inflection point.
-The data over the inflection point could be interpreted as the hardness of the implanted region.
-The bulk hardness $H_0$ estimated from this implanted region was 2.06 GPa.
-The irradiation hardening due to He bubbles, $\Delta H$ , 0.86 GPa.
+The bulk hardness H_0 , which is the square root of the intercept value, was estimated at 1.2 GPa for unimplanted pure Fe and 2.06 GPa for implanted and annealed pure Fe.
+The irradiation hardening due to He bubbles, ΔH , was 0.86 GPa.